micka-coder/talmedia/tanakh/song of songs/tanakh-song of songs-chapter-7-rashi_en.md

 <b>looking out as far as Damascus.</b> I saw in the Midrash that this is the house of the Levanon forest, which [King] Shlomo made.
 Whoever stands on it can look and count how many houses there are in Damascus.
 Another explanation, your face looks towards Damascus, [i.e.,] looks forward to the coming of the gates of Yerusholayim until Damascus, for it is destined to expand as far as Damascus.<sup>24</sup><i class="footnote">Yechezkeil 3:8. </i>

 ### passuk 6
-<b>That which is upon your head is like Mount Carmel.</b> These are the phylacteries of the head, about which it is stated, “And all the peoples of the world will see that the Name of Adonoy is proclaimed over you, and they will fear you.”<sup>25</sup><i class="footnote">See Zecharyah 9:1. </i> This is their strength and they are as awe inspiring as a cliff of the mountains, and Mount Carmel is the most prominent of the mountains.
+<b>That which is upon your head is like Mount Carmel.</b> These are the phylacteries of the head, about which it is stated, “And all the peoples of the world will see that the Name of Hachem is proclaimed over you, and they will fear you.”<sup>25</sup><i class="footnote">See Zecharyah 9:1. </i> This is their strength and they are as awe inspiring as a cliff of the mountains, and Mount Carmel is the most prominent of the mountains.
 <b>And the braid of your head.</b> The braided hair of your Nazirites are as beautiful with commandments as braided purple wool.
 <b>And the braid of your head.</b> [It is called דַלַּת because the braid is lifted up [=מֻדְלֵת over the crown of the head.
 <b>Your King is bound in its tresses.</b> The name of the Omnipresent is bound in the [Nazir’s] locks, as it is stated, “The crown of his God is upon his head.”<sup>26</sup><i class="footnote">Devarim 28:10. </i>